If you do not know what you want or expect from your world, you will never attract the right people or things into your life.

 This is the cornerstone to understanding self-confidence because it takes strength and security in oneself to attract people who are equally the same and who show the same feelings towards you.
 And you do this by having values and filtering the right people into your life over time.

 Practical Applications: Write down a list of qualities you expect from people, your life and your external surroundings and begin internalizing those qualities in yourself.
 Over time, you will begin seeing these things manifest in the real world due to the type of person you become.

 3) Don’t be afraid to be yourself around others

-While the concept of ‘being yourself’ is a cliche term, it can’t be emphasized enough since it links very heavily to approval seeking and in trying to go with the times in order to avoid being labelled an outcast.
+While the concept of ‘being yourself’ is a cliche term, it can’t be emphasized enough since it links very heavily to approval seeking and in trying to go with the times in order to avoid being labeled an outcast.

 The truth is, all of us are different and have our own unique characteristics in terms of what makes us who we are.
-All of us have different tastes, beliefs, thoughts and world views.
-It therefore stands to reason that in order for others to know who you are, you must not be afraid to express that part of you clearly and with no shame.
+All of us have different tastes, beliefs, thoughts, and world views.
+It, therefore, stands to reason that in order for others to know who you are, you must not be afraid to express that part of you clearly and with no shame.

 Practical Applications: Practice wearing clothes that you’re personally comfortable with and not because it’s fashionable.
 It will seem alien at first due to looking different from everyone else.
-But this will (over time) help you develop a care free attitude and stop caring what other people think about you, which will help with expressing yourself with confidence.
+But this will (over time) help you develop a carefree attitude and stop caring what other people think about you, which will help with expressing yourself with confidence.